SonalPinto/mt-choc/README.md

 The 2.25U shift on the left and right will need choc 2U stabilizers (standard 24mm wire).
 The 6.25U MBK spacebar uses a stabilizer that is 100mm apart (MBK spec).
 Opportunistically, the layout also offers an alternate spacebar layout with a split (2U-2.25U-2U) that reuses the stabilizer footprint cutouts of the 6.25U (read more in the [hardware doc](docs/hardware.md)).

+With the split spacebar layout, you are left with 2U and 2.25U that use stabilizers.
+You could brave a build without stabilizers for these, and see where that takes you.
+The MX-spaced [wrk keycaps](https://worklouder.cc/keycaps/) do not appear to be using stabilizers for their 2U.

 ## Hardware
 [⌨️ DOC ⌨️](docs/hardware.md)